claudiodornelles/calculator-app/README.md

 5. Follow along Jenkins' configuration wizard and install the recommended plugins.
 6. Now that you are at Jenkins dashboard, go to `Manage Jenkins > Manage Plugins > Available` and search for the plugin called `Artifactory Plugin` to install it.
 7. You can go back to Jenkins dashboard and click `New Item` to create the first job.
-   1. Enter a name for it.
+   1. Enter the name `job1-build` for it.
    2. Choose `Pipeline` option and click `ok`
    3. Scroll down to `Pipeline` section and change the `Definition` field to `Pipeline script from SCM`
    4. Select `Git` and add the following repository URL `https://github.com/claudiodornelles/calculator-app.git`